giltayar/webpack-esm-ts/README.md

 node dist/bundle.js
 ```

-Note: this "resolution" (of removing the extension) should not be perceived as a solution, because
+Note: this "resolution" (of removing the extension) should not be perceived as a solution,
-in an ESM TypeScript project,
-all extensions in a relative import
+because in an ESM TypeScript project, all extensions in a relative import
 must be specified and must be `.js` (<https://www.typescriptlang.org/docs/handbook/2/modules.html#es-module-syntax>).

 ## Description of the problem

-So for example the following two files, which should work with TS, WebPack errors when bundling:
+The following two files, which work when transpiling using TSC, WebPack errors when bundling:

 ```js
 // src/index.ts